how to backup your files to a USB stick.

 After clicking Desktop, the right-hand panel shows everything on my Desktop.

 Now I need to find the 2 files I want to backup.

-When I find them, I'll select them both.
+When I find them, I need to select them both.

 And now it's back to the USB stick.

-This works whether your backing up a single file, a folder, multiple files/folders or a combination of both.
+This works whether you're backing up a single file, a folder, multiple files/folders or a combination of both.

-Find what your looking for, copy it, then go back to the USB drive and paste it.
+Find what you're looking for, copy it, then go back to the USB drive and paste it.